Newton Corner station: Bus service

-Routes 553, 554, 556, and 558 each loop one-and-one-half times around the rotary in order to stop at both the south and north bus stops on each run in order to serve passengers who do not wish to cross the fast-moving rotary traffic on foot.
-Similarly, outbound 504 buses loop completely around the rotary (except during the afternoon peak) before proceeding to Watertown.
-Routes 52, 57, and 193 only use the rotary stops in the southbound direction; northbound buses stop near the rotary on surface streets.
-Because these routes make local stops on both sides of the rotary, they do not make the extra loops.
-Route 501 only stops at the rotary stops during afternoon peak outbound trips; inbound trips only use the route 57 stop on Park Street to the south.
+Although no longer served by rail transport, Newton Corner remained a transfer point for bus routes.
+In 1967, the MBTA began operating express bus routes from Watertown Yard and Oak Square (later extended to Brighton Center) to downtown Boston.
+A Watertown–Copley Square express route was added in 1968; the three routes were renumbered 504, 501, and 502 in 1970.
+In 1972, the MBTA took over remaining M&B bus service, including six routes that terminated at Newton Corner.
+The Framingham–Newton Corner route was extended to Boston in 1974, but discontinued in 1981.
+In 1983, four routes running between Waltham points and Newton Corner were extended to Boston.
+These routes were renumbered into the 550 series in 1996, while the 300-series routes were renumbered in the 500s.

-When proposals to reactivate the A branch were considered in the 1970s and 1980s, a likely possibility was that the trolleys would only return as far as Oak Square, with trolleybuses filling the gap between Watertown and Oak Square.
+When proposals to reactivate the A branch were considered in the 1970s and 1980s, a likely possibility was that the streetcars would only return as far as Oak Square, with trolleybuses filling the gap between Watertown and Oak Square.
 The City of Newton did not approve of overhead lines, however, and the proposals never came to fruition.
 However, a limited version of the proposal was considered wherein the route 71 trolleybus would be extended from Watertown to Newton Corner.
 In the 2004 Program for Mass Transportation, the $1.5 million project was estimated to add 600 new daily transit riders but was given low priority compared to other bus expansion projects.